 It is a Bull Only hunt – please be sure to read up on the Hunt regulations prior to your arrival for the hunt.
 Alaska Caribou Hunting in the Arctic is very specific on the meat care and salvage regulations and you’ll want to ensure you understand the rules surrounding your hunt and time in the field.

-We suggest you plan on taking in a Wolf Tag (lots of them out there) and you can hunt Wolverine & Black Bear on an open Caribou Tag/Moose Tag as a “lessor” animal without having to purchase the tags.
+We suggest you plan on taking in a Wolf Tag (lots of them out there) and you can hunt Wolverine on an open Caribou Tag as a “lessor” animal without having to purchase the tags.

-Both of those animals are “few and far between”, but have been seen in the field.
+Wolverine are “few and far between,” but have been seen in the field.
 Hunting on a “lessor” animal tag is a great way to expand your hunting options, without having to put additional money into tags.
 HOWEVER – if you were to take one of these animals on a higher priced tag, it negates the use of that tag on any other animal.

 Here’s a list (to use as reference … but not limited to) that you may incur:

-- The first, and most obvious, is the need to purchase your own hunting license, tags and a fishing license (if desired).
+- The first, and most obvious, is the need to purchase your own hunting license, harvest permit, locking tags and a fishing license (if desired).

 - Your commercial flights up to Kotzebue, AK and back home.